Neural Vortex Method: from Finite Lagrangian Particles to Infinite Dimensional Eulerian Dynamics: NVM

-We randomly sample 2 to 6 vortices and create the initial vorticity field though convolution with a Gaussian kernel $\sim\mathcal{N}(0,0.01)$.
-This process is repeated for 2000 times to generate 2000 samples.
-DNS is performed to solve \eqref{eq:Euler} in the periodic box using a standard pseudo-spectral method \cite{Rogallo1981}.
-Aliasing errors are removed using the two-thirds truncation method with the maximum wavenumber $k_{\max}\approx N/3$.
-The Fourier coefficients of the velocity is advanced in time using a second-order Adams--Bashforth method, and the time step is chosen to ensure that the Courant--Friedrichs--Lewy number is less than $0.5$ for numerical stability and accuracy.
-The pseudo-spectral method used in this DNS is similar to that described in \cite{Xiong2017,Xiong2019,Xiong2019b,Xiong2020}.

-\subsection{Detection Network}
+\subsection{Detection network}

-The input of the detection networks is a vorticity field of size $200\times200\times1$.
+The input of the detection network is a vorticity field of size $200\times200\times1$.
 As shown in Figure \ref{fig:detection}, we first feed the vorticity field into a small one-stage detection network and get the feature map of size $25\times25\times512$ (we downsampled 3 times).
-The primary reason for downsampling is to avoid extremely unbalanced data and multiple prediction for the same vortex.
+The detection network consists of a Conv2d-BatchNorm-ReLU combo and a 6-layer-structured ResBlock chain whose size can be adjusted dynamically to the complexity of the problem.
+The primary reason for downsampling is to avoid extremely unbalanced data and multiple predictions for the same vortex.
 We then forward the feature map to 2 branches.
 In the first branch, we conduct a $1\times1$ convolution to generate a probability score $\hat{p}$ of the possibility that there exists a vortex.
 If $\hat{p} > 0.5$, we believe there exists a vortex within the corresponding cells of the original $200\times200\times1$ vorticity field.
 In the second branch, we predict the relative position to the left-up corner of the cell of the feature map if the cell contains a vortex.
-Afterwards, we set a bounding box of $10\times10$ around these predicted vortices and use weighted average of the positions of the cells of the original vorticity field to find a exact position of the vortex.
-Finally, the vortex volume is calculated as the sum of the value of the cells in the bounding box normalized by the cell area.
+Afterward, we set a bounding box of $10\times10$ around these predicted vortices and use the weighted average of the positions of the cells of the original vorticity field to find the exact position of the vortex.
+Finally, the vortex particle strength is calculated as the sum of the value of the cells in the bounding box normalized by the cell area.

-Note that in the training process, we penalize the wrong position detection only if the cell that contains a vortex in the ground truth given by DNS is not detected.
-This idea is similar to \cite{redmon2016yolo}.
-We do not use the weighted average method to find the position in the training to ensure the detection network can produce detection results as accurate as possible.
-We use the focal loss \cite{lin2017focal} to further relief the unbalanced classification problem.
+In the training process, we penalize the wrong position detection only if the cell containing a vortex in the ground truth given by DNS is not detected.
+This idea is similar to the real-time object detection in \cite{redmon2016yolo}.
+We do not use the weighted average method to find the position in the training to ensure the detection network can produce detection results as accurately as possible.
+We use the focal loss \cite{lin2017focal} to further relieve the unbalanced classification problem.